-Emily G. Farrow, PhD, CGC
+Emily G. Farrow, PhD, CGC, FACMG

 Director, Laboratory Operations, Genomic Medicine Center; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Pathology, University of Kansas School of Medicine